This post may contain affiliate sales links. Please read my disclosure policy.

-- Cream butter and sugar together.
-Stir in egg, extracts, and vanilla bean.
+Using a stand mixer or electric hand mixer, cream butter and sugar together.
+Stir in egg, vanilla beans and extract.
 In a small bowl stir flour and baking powder together.
 Slowly incorporate dry ingredients until a dough forms.

-- Form dough into a smooth ball then roll the dough out onto the floured surface to be just over 1/4″ thick.
-Cut cookies out using cookie cutters and place onto parchment paper-lined baking sheet.
+Form the sugar cookie dough into a smooth ball then roll it out onto the floured surface to be just over 1/4″ thick.
+Cut cookies out using cookie cutters and place them onto a parchment paper-lined baking sheet.

-- Freeze 5-7 minutes, then bake 10-12 minutes, or until bottoms have lightly browned but edges are still light in color.
-Cool 3 minutes on the baking sheet, then remove to cooling racks.
+Freeze 5-7 minutes, then bake 10-12 minutes, or until bottoms have lightly browned but edges are still light in color.
+Cool 3 minutes on the cookie sheet, then remove to wire racks.

-Decorating sugar cookies is such a fun activity to do with your kids, so here are a couple of things to consider before delving into frosting mode.
+Decorating cut-out sugar cookies is such a fun activity to do with your kids – it’s one of my favorite things!
+Here are a couple of things to consider before delving into frosting mode.